Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Summary of the Completeness and Frequency Indicators

 \section{Summary of the Completeness and Frequency Indicators}

-The study proposes a indicator system to describe the extent of SVI coverage on environmental features.
+The study proposes an indicator system to describe the extent of SVI coverage on building element.
 Below is a table summarizing the SVI coverage indicators proposed and applied in the study.